PRP For Hair Restoration

-How Is PRP Used for Hair Restoration?
+PRP Injections for Hair Loss

 The goal is to get those resting follicles to kick into gear and being producing hair.
 The vehicle to do that is PRP.
 It is injected in dozens of injections across the scalp in the area where the hair is thinning.
 Then the PRP is allowed to work its magic with its growth facilitators stimulating resting follicles to return to growth stage.
 With more follicles back growing hair again, shedding decreases dramatically, and areas of thinning hair begin to fill back in.

-Eclipse PRP Featured on The Doctors
+PRP For Hair Loss Was Featured on The Doctors

 The process begins by taking a small amount of blood, an amount similar to a blood test.
 Dr. Fisher places the blood in a centrifuge to separate out the different components, dividing the red blood cells from the plasma (the clear fluid that makes blood liquid) and the platelets.
 By removing the red blood cells, the remaining plasma liquid has four times the normal number of platelets, hence the term “platelet-rich” plasma.
 This process only takes a few minutes.